-The Kenwood KD-2055 is the other synthetic composite Kenwood deck, a deck that I rarely see in Australia.
-Think of this as the belt-driven cousin of the Kenwood KD-500/550 and KD-600/650.
+The Kenwood KD-2055 is the other synthetic composite Kenwood deck, a deck less common in Australia.
+Think of it as the belt-driven cousin of the famous Kenwood KD-500/550 and KD-600/650 direct-drive machines.

-The KD-2055 is a belt-drive turntable from Kenwood, featuring the same ARCB Anti Resonance Compression Base proprietary synthetic chassis as its more famous relatives.
+The KD-2055, also found somewhat confusingly designated as a KP-2055, is a belt-drive turntable from Kenwood, featuring the same Anti Resonance Compression Base (ARCB) proprietary synthetic chassis as its more famous relatives.
 The KD-2055 features a fixed tonearm and some other automated features.

 The issues with this particular deck related to the arm-return mechanism, the awful cartridge someone had installed and the need for a new belt.
 The deck was easily repaired and really belongs in a class of ‘sleepers’ – decks that perform really well, but are less popular than others of the same era.